soniachahar55/smart-delivery-system/README.md

 💡 Solution Overview

-We propose an AI-powered fraud detection system that:
+Our System propose an AI-powered fraud detection system that:

 Detects fake GPS activity